Development of an anti-Compton veto for HPGe detectors operated in liquid argon using Silicon Photo-Multipliers: Experimental setup

-The reduced light yield can be largely explained with the quenching of the scintillation light by impurities in the Argon.
+The reduced light yield can be largely explained with the quenching of the scintillation light by impurities in the argon.
 It is well known that trace elements in ppm concentration can dramatically reduce the light yield.
-The Argon used was not the highest purity (Westfalen 4.6) and using a glass dewar we could not evacuate our setup before filling with LAr.
+The argon used was not the highest purity (Westfalen 4.6) and using a glass dewar we could not evacuate our setup before filling with LAr.

-The Ar scintillation light has two components: a short component coming from the singlet excited molecular state $^1\Sigma^+_u$ with 6ns decay time and a long component from the triplet state $^3\Sigma^+_u$ with 1.6 $\mu$s decay time \cite{Hitachi}.
+The Ar scintillation light has two components: a short component coming from the singlet excited molecular state $^1\Sigma^+_u$ with 6 ns decay time and a long component from the triplet state $^3\Sigma^+_u$ with 1.6 $\mu$s decay time \cite{Hitachi}.
 The quenching affects mainly the long component.
-Fitting an averaged pulse we measured the triplet decay time which was found to be only 800 ns.
-The ratio of the intensities from the singlet and triplet state is 0.3 according to \cite{Hitachi}.
+From the fit in Fig.\ref{fig:pulse_shape} (right) one can see that the triplet decay time in our experiment was only about 800 ns.

+The ratio of the intensities from the singlet to the triplet state is 0.3 according to \cite{Hitachi}.
 The measured triplet life time implies that only 60\% of the maximum scintillation light is produced.
-Our estimate is therefore reduced to about 250 p.e/MeV.
-Minor reductions in the light yield are expected from the imperfection of the TPB coating, additional absorbers in the dewar etc.
+Including the losses in the optical coupling, our estimate (Sec.\ref{Yield_estimate}) is therefore reduced to about 160 p.e/MeV, comparable to the result of the fit within the uncertainties.

-If the reduced light yield from the triplet state is taken into account our theoretical estimate is rather close to the measured light yield.

-\subsection{Anti-Compton veto}
+\section{Anti-Compton veto}

-Despite the limited energy resolution our system could still perform reasonably well as an anti-Compton veto for a HPGe detector.
-To test it we inserted an HPGe detector inside the coil of the WLS fibers.
+Despite the reduced light yield our system could still perform reasonably well as an anti-Compton veto for a HPGe detector.
+We demonstrated this by inserting a HPGe detector in our setup.
 The HPGe detector was a p-type six fold segmented detector made by DSG Detector Systems GmbH.
-Because the crystal was damaged in the past it had a leakage current of about 6 nA.
-The best resolution achieved was 15 keV FWHM at 1332.5 keV on the core channel.
+It had a leakage current of about 6 nA and the best resolution achieved was 15 keV FWHM at 1332.5 keV on the core channel.

 The DAQ was triggered on the HPGe detector.
 Pulse shapes of the HPGe detector for the core channel and all segments plus the pulse shapes of the twelve SiPMs were recorded simultaneously.
 As in the previous experiment we recorded 6 $\mu$s long pulse shapes for each channel.
-Data was taken mainly with an external $^{228}$Th source.
+Data was taken with an external $^{228}$Th source.